Iamhero337/MyWinTool/README.md

 # MyWinTool
-This repo is for there are some good tips and trick to follow in Windows os.
+This repo is for there are some good tips and tricks to follow in Windows OS.

-To stop Windows OS from spying on you.(It will also clean new tab page in edge browser)
+To stop Windows OS from spying on you.
+(It will also clean a new tab page in Edge browser)

-1. Serach notepad and then run it as Admin
+1. Search notepad and then run it as Admin
-2. Go to File section and select open then
+2. Go to the File section and select open then
 3. Select your pc->C:/Windows/System32/drivers/etc
 4. in the current window select Display All files
 5. then the hosts will be visible, select it.